 CAP collects personal information directly from members or other individuals who come into contact with our members or CAP, with the consent of the individual, or as otherwise required or permitted by law.
 CAP only collects third-party information if authorized to do so by law and/or if consent is obtained.

 With respect to the CAP website, CAP reserves the right to store information on a visitor’s computer in the form of a “cookie” or similar file for purposes of recording the individuals who visit our public-facing site and log the following information for statistical purposes: internet protocol address, date and time of visit to the website, pages viewed and time spent on each page.
 This information is only used for statistical and website development purposes.
 If you visit our website, you do so voluntarily and are deemed to consent to our collection of your personal information as specified in this paragraph.
 The information collected is stored in a secured directory on CAP’s server located in Canada.

 Use of personal information

-- For completion of the College’s membership database.
+- For completion and maintenance of CAP’s membership database.

 - To provide information, newsletters and notices to members.

 - To facilitate payment of fees.

 - To facilitate complaints made pursuant to the HPA.